Skip to content

 }

-};This way, both 2 * v and v * 2 will work correctly.
+This way, both 2 * v and v * 2 work correctly.

-7. Which Operators Should NOT Be Overloaded
+7. Which Operators Should Not Be Overloaded

-Logical operators && and || are the quintessential anti-patterns.
-In C++, the built-in && and || have a very important characteristic—short-circuit evaluation.
+The logical operators && and || are the most typical counter-examples.
+In C++, the built-in && and || have a very important feature—short-circuit evaluation.
 For a && b, if a is false, b will not be evaluated.
-But once you overload operator&&, it becomes a regular function call—both arguments are evaluated before the function is called, and the short-circuit evaluation property is completely lost.
-This not only violates the intuitive expectations of all C++ programmers regarding && and ||, but it can also produce completely different behavior if b has side effects.
+However, once you overload operator&&, it becomes a normal function call—both parameters are evaluated before the function is called, and the feature of short-circuit evaluation is completely lost.
+This not only violates the intuitive expectations of all C++ programmers regarding && and ||, but can also produce completely different behavior if b has side effects.

 Summary

-Operator overloading allows custom types to participate in expression evaluations just like built-in types, greatly enhancing code readability and expressiveness.
+Operator overloading allows custom types to participate in expression calculations just like built-in types, greatly enhancing code readability and expressiveness.
 We learned how to overload arithmetic operators, the subscript operator, the function call operator, increment and decrement operators, and type conversion operators, as well as the selection strategy between member and non-member overloading.